unpc2026/diaryasprogrammer/README.md

    * Identify precisely which definition or inference is flawed.
    * Explain why it is flawed.
    * Guide me toward the correct conceptual model.
-7. Distinguish between:

-   * A failure to recall information,
-   * A misunderstanding of a definition,
-   * An incorrect logical inference,
-   * An incorrect abstraction-level distinction,
-   * An incorrect prediction,
-   * Or an ambiguity in my own explanation.

 Do not interpret an incorrect answer merely as a memory failure when the underlying issue is a conceptual-model error.

 Avoid excessive micro-check interruptions.

-The absence of an understanding check does not imply that mastery has been demonstrated.
 ```

 # Roadmap from Zero to Hero